RobZombie9043/odin-external-controller-setup/README.md

 Example Tasker project file used for all the above automations - [Tasker Controller project](Tasker/Controller.prj.xml)

-Specifics would need to be modified to match otehr controllers and setup configurations.
+Specifics would need to be modified to match other controllers and setup configurations.